 actor.movies ::= movie is short for actor.movies = movie :: actor.movies,

-which prepends movie to the actor.movies list.
+which prepends movie to the current actor.movies list, and replaces the current list with the new list.
 The ::= notation is a variant of the familiar += notation common in many languages.

 The Actor class has skillful and famous fields.
 Rather than an ordinary val, each of these fields is defined to be lazy val, which means that their contents are not determined until they are required by some other computation.
 This is necessary for us because their contents can depend on the list of movies the actor appears in.
 For example, whether the actor is famous depends on whether at least two movies have high quality, as defined by probFamous.
 (Comment on the notation: the underscore after probFamous is required here to tell Scala that what is desired is the probFamous function itself, not its application to arguments.)
 If famous was an ordinary val, its value (an Element[Boolean]) would be computed at the point it is defined, so it would use an empty list of movies.
 Because we want to use the correct list of movies in defining it, we postpone evaluating it until the movies list has been filled.
 For actor3, this will happen when we make the observation actor3.famous.observe(true), which we make sure to delay until after all the appearances have been created.
 For other actors, the famous field will be evaluated even later, during inference.